Azure/azureml-managed-network-isolation/prprph1/prprph1.md

 Go to your Workspace/Notebook or Workspace/Compute/Compute Instance/Jupyter to test python SDK using sample notebooks.

-## Connect to the compute instance using SSH
+## Optional: Connect to the compute instance using SSH

 ```Azure CLI
 az ml compute connect-ssh --name <ci_name>--resource-group <rg_name> --workspace-name <ws_name> --private-key-file-path <your sshkey path>
 ```

-## Optional: Confirm private endpoint connection to your default resources (storage, KV, ACR)
+## Optional: Confirm private endpoint connection to your default resources (storage, KV)

 You can check private endpoint connections on Azure portal.
 You can see private endpoints after your first compute creation.
+PE connection to ACR/Monitor will come.

 ![storage pe](storagepe.png)